Den glider in

 The song also became a Svensktoppen hit, charting between 29 April-6 May 1995, with a first position followed up with a third position.

 Sweden reached the final during the 1995 IIHF World Ice Hockey Championship, losing to Finland.
-This was the Finns' first victory in this tournament.
+This was the Finns' first ice hockey world championship.
 Finnish musician Kirka recorded a new version of the song to celebrate the victory.
 The composer would have allowed translating the song into Finnish but as the record company refused to give permission for a translation, Kirka sang it in Swedish.